stanfordnlp/CoreNLP/index.md

 * Interfaces available for various major modern programming languages
 * Ability to run as a simple web service

-Stanford CoreNLP is an integrated framework.
-Its goal is to make it very easy to apply a bunch of linguistic analysis tools to a piece of text.
-A CoreNLP tool pipeline can be run on a piece of plain text with just two lines of code.
-It is designed to be highly flexible and extensible.
+Stanford CoreNLP’s goal is to
+make it very easy to apply a bunch of linguistic analysis tools to a piece of text.
+A tool pipeline can be run on a piece of plain text with just two lines of code.
+CoreNLP is designed to be highly flexible and extensible.
 With a single option you can change which tools should be enabled and which should be disabled.
 Stanford CoreNLP integrates many of Stanford&rsquo;s NLP tools,